How to Customize the My Account Page in WooCommerce

 How to Use a Plugin to Customize Your WooCommerce My Account Page

-If you want to customize your WooCommerce my account page, you can also use a dedicated plugin.
-There are many plugins available that can help you customize your WooCommerce my account page.
+If you want to customize your WooCommerce My Account page, use a dedicated account page plugin.
+There are many plugins available that can help you customize your WooCommerce My Account page.

-In this article, we showed you how to customize the my account page in WooCommerce programatically, but if you don’t want to write and edit code you can also use a plugin to customize your WooCommerce my account page.
+In this article, we showed you how to customize the My Account page in WooCommerce programmatically.
+However, if you don’t want to write and edit code, you can also use a plugin to customize your WooCommerce My Account page.

-There are multiple free and paid plugin that allows you to customize your WooCommerce my account page.
+Multiple free and paid WooCommerce plugins allow you to customize your WooCommerce My Account page.
 Some of the more popular plugins are:

 • WooCommerce – Customize My Account For WooCommerce